National Reconnaissance Office: Mid-2000s to present

 In 2012, a McClatchy investigation found that the NRO was possibly breaching ethical and legal boundaries by encouraging its polygraph examiners to extract personal and private information from DoD personnel during polygraph tests that were limited to counterintelligence issues.
 Allegations of abusive polygraph practices were brought forward by former NRO polygraph examiners.
 In 2014, an inspector general's report concluded that NRO failed to report felony admissions of child sexual abuse to law enforcement authorities.
 NRO obtained these criminal admissions during polygraph testing but never forwarded the information to police.
 NRO's failure to act in the public interest by reporting child sexual predators was first made public in 2012 by former NRO polygraph examiners.
-On August 30, 2019, Donald Trump tweeted an image of “the catastrophic accident during final launch preparations for the Safir SLV Launch at Semnan Launch Site One in Iran”.
+On August 30, 2019, Donald Trump tweeted an image of "the catastrophic accident during final launch preparations for the Safir SLV Launch at Semnan Launch Site One in Iran".
 The image almost certainly came from a satellite known as USA 224, according to Marco Langbroek, a satellite tracker based in the Netherlands.
 The satellite was launched by the National Reconnaissance Office in 2011.
 On January 31, 2020, Rocket Lab successfully launched a NROL-151 payload for the NRO.

 On December 19, 2020, NROL-108 was successfully launched aboard SpaceX's Falcon 9 rocket.
 On July 15, 2020, NROL-149 was successfully launched aboard the first launch of Northrop Grumman's new Minotaur IV rocket.
-On April 27, 2021, NROL-82 was successfully launched aboard United Launch Alliance’s Delta IV rocket.
+On April 27, 2021, NROL-82 was successfully launched aboard United Launch Alliance's Delta IV rocket.
 On June 15, 2021, NROL-111, a set of three classified satellites, was successfully launched aboard a Northrop Grumman Minotaur I rocket.
 On July 13, 2022, NROL-162 was launched aboard a Rocket Lab Electron rocket from Mahia, New Zealand.
 On September 24, 2022, NROL-91 (USA 338) was launched from Vandenberg Space Force Base's Space Launch Complex 6 (SLC-6) aboard a United Launch Alliance Delta IV Heavy.

+In 2021, SpaceX reportedly won a $1.8 billion contract from the NRO to build a network of hundreds of spy satellites under its Starshield unit.
+The satellites reportedly will be able to "track targets on the ground and share that data with U.S. intelligence and military officials... enabling the U.S. government to quickly capture continuous imagery of activities on the ground nearly anywhere on the globe."

 Organization

 The NRO is part of the Department of Defense.
-The Director of the NRO is appointed by the President of the United States, by and with the consent of the Senate in accordance with Title 50 of U.S. code.
+The Director of the NRO is appointed by the President of the United States, by and with the consent of the Senate.
 Traditionally, the position was given to either the Under Secretary of the Air Force or the Assistant Secretary of the Air Force for Space, but with the appointment of Donald Kerr as Director of the NRO in July 2005 the position is now independent.
 The Agency is organized as follows: